kdorr/mpl_redesign/README.md

 # mpl_redesign
-The matplotlib version of a graphic redesign orignally done for my 2018 statistics colloquium class.
+The Matplotlib version of a graphic redesign orignally done for my 2018 statistics colloquium class.
 For the original assignment, I implemented my team's design ideas using the Bokeh plotting library.
 For a small summer project, I decided to remake our new graphic using Matplotlib.

 This is the redesigned graphic:
 ![alt text](final.png "The redesigned graphic")